-Bonginkosi Madikizela, the MEC for Human Settlements, was escorted to safety when a group of angry residents confronted him as he tried to address a housing handover ceremony in George Kerridge in Vredenburg yesterday.
+Cape Town - Bonginkosi Madikizela, the MEC for Human Settlements, was escorted to safety when a group of angry residents confronted him as he tried to address a housing handover ceremony in George Kerridge in Vredenburg on Monday.

 The residents, many of them wearing ANC shirts, claimed he was there to score “political points” before the elections.
 Police escorted him to his car as the crowd became rowdy and he was blocked from entering the community hall where the ceremony was held.

 Madikizela and Saldanha mayor Francois Schippers had to skip the ceremony and went directly to the houses where they handed them over to the beneficiaries.

 Madikizela said: “I am disgusted by what happened at the hall.
 People use this to score points as elections are looming.
 We decided to leave them because we did not want to fight with them.
 We are not here to campaign, people need to understand that.”

 He said he would not hand houses to beneficiaries wearing T-shirts of a political party.

 “People need to be clear that this is a government event not an election campaign.
 I am not going to hand over a house to anyone wearing a T-shirt from any political party.
 We left the hall because we did not want to argue with them, but now they are following us.
 I will not tolerate this.
 This is not in the spirit of democracy,” Madikizela said.

 He said residents had been given ANC T-shirts to politicise the event.

 Thanduxolo Salman, an ANC member in the area, said the venue had been booked for another event which was later cancelled.